 Avoid hot baths & showers 24 hours after

 Drink plenty of water

 Always try to eat a full meal before treatment

 BATG Client Julia was suffering with lower back pain that massage alone was not helping to alleviate.
 Our acupuncture specialist Lauren prescribed a course of acupuncture, after the 3rd session Julia began to see results and the pain she was experiencing was greatly reduced.

-A consultation is always needed to allow the Lauren to design the correct procedure.
+A consultation is always needed to allow the Becky to design the correct procedure.
 There are many acu-points throughout the body and each have several reasons why they could be used so finding out why the client would like the treatment and what it could be used for is important.

 Acupuncture including Consultation, Treatment & Aftercare Advice - 45 minutes £37.50